 Why were branded packets without health warnings used in the UK?
 Good question.
 Whilst it is an offence to sell a branded packet in the UK, smoking from a branded packet is not an offence.
 Nevertheless, both the smoking and the branded packaging are normalising this behaviour on stage and in front of fans.
 The Framework Convention on Tobacco Control recommends a ‘comprehensive ban on advertising, promotion and sponsorship would reduce the consumption of tobacco products’.
-The UK does not allow tobacco advertising anywhere, including on tobacco packaging and it does not permit smoking in indoor public places.
+The UK does not allow tobacco advertising anywhere, including on tobacco packaging, and it does not permit smoking in indoor public places.
 There are exemptions to the smokefree legislation which state that ‘Where the artistic integrity of a performance makes it appropriate for a person who is taking part in that performance to smoke, the regulations allow for parts of premises in which a person performs to be not smokefree in relation to that person only during the time of the performance’.
-This has been criticised as it puts smokers in the audience on ‘nicotine alert’ and could be harmful audience members’ health.
+This exemption has been criticised as it puts smokers in the audience on ‘nicotine alert’ and could be harmful to audience members’ health.
 Where the regulations ban smoking outright such as in Scotland, performers need to get creative, for example trading cigarettes for cups of tea, or removing content due to threats from local councils to shut down production.
-However, artists are aware that they are permitted to smoke due to the artistic integrity clause in England.
-Due to the play-like nature of the first half of the show, it could be argued that the lead singer was playing a character who smokes, thereby fulfilling the legislation exemption criteria, however, this does not explain the continued smoking in the second half of the show which did not appear to be a characterisation.
-Perhaps now is the time to assess whether such exemptions are justified, particularly when the activities on stage are influencing behaviour in the crowd which is not covered by exemptions of the law.
+However, in England artists are aware that they are permitted to smoke due to the artistic integrity clause.
+Given the play-like nature of the first half of the 1975 show, it could be argued that the lead singer was playing a character who smokes, but this does not explain the continued smoking in the second half of the show which did not appear to be a characterisation.
+Perhaps now is the time to assess whether such exemptions are justified, particularly when the activities on stage are influencing behaviour in the crowd which is not covered by exemptions.

 Research shows that exposure to smoking content in the media can influence young people to smoke, especially seeing an influential person engaging in this behaviour.
-I saw first-hand how this influenced the audience and is not something I expected to see in 2023.
-This content is likely to reach a large audience through the live shows, and the recording available on amazon prime.
+I saw first-hand how this influenced the audience and it is not something I expected to see in 2023.
+This content is likely to reach a large audience through the live shows, and the recording available on Amazon Prime.
 In addition, it appears that a large number of images and videos are circulating on social media to predominantly young viewers.
-Many of which are captioned with the hashtag #dontlikementhols due to a viral meme from the bands tour, in which the lead singer states ‘Don’t throw menthols on the stage, we don’t like menthols’, implying that fans even throw cigarettes on to the stage during the live show.
-To date the hashtag has had 28.3 million views on TikTok..
+Many of these are captioned with the hashtag #dontlikementhols due to a viral meme from the band’s tour, in which the lead singer states ‘Don’t throw menthols on the stage, we don’t like menthols’, implying that fans even throw cigarettes on to the stage during the live show.
+To date the hashtag has had 28.3 million views on TikTok.

 Young people are once again being exposed to branded packaging and smoking promotion through influential figures, benefitting the interests of the tobacco industry.
-It should be stated that we have not seen any evidence that any tobacco companies are involved in or aware of this promotion, however this needs to be explored further.
+While no evidence has emerged that any tobacco companies are involved in or aware of this promotion, this needs to be explored further.
+If artists are again being paid to promote use of the single most deadly consumer product in history, as they were in the past it is concerning.
+If they are doing it for free, it is even more disappointing.

 Funding Statement